Whiplash reforms — the challenges for insurers

 - The value of tariff and non-tariff injuries

-Weightmans will be running a series of event leading into the implementation of the reforms offering support to insurers as they face these challenges.
+Weightmans will be running a series of events leading into the implementation of the reforms offering support to insurers as they face these challenges.

 For further information or guidance on the whiplash reforms, contact our motor insurance solicitors.